 Motorcycles can be dangerous as is - without any substance abuse or roadway obstacles.
 If you decide to hop on your motorcycle after a few drinks, prepare for the consequences.

-The National Highway Traffic Safety Administration has a list of clues they look for during nighttime, which helps to target drunk drivers – especially those on
+The National Highway Traffic Safety Administration has a list of cues they look for at night, which helps to target drunk drivers – especially those injured in motorcycle accidents.

-These are “Excellent Cues” meaning that there is a 50% or greater probability that the driver is intoxicated
+These cues signify there is a 50 percent or greater probability that the driver is intoxicated:

 • Inattentive to surroundings